Matrix22/data-structures-comparison/algorithms/README.md

 Source files will be compiled from the **build** folder from the project's root, and all the files will be linked to a dynamic library and a static library.

-For tests the dynamic library will be used
+For tests the static library will be used, because for using the dynamic library, I need to run ldconfig on the library, however I do not know if I have permisions to run on the machine.